Gen3Network/solmeet-book/contents/notes/complete-guide-to-create-nft-dao.md

 ## Part 3: Propose and Vote

-- Create treasury
-  - SOL
-  - Dappie Gang (NFT)
-- Send fund to treasury
-- Send asset to SOL treasury
-- Proposal: Send Asset to contributor

-> Be aware of the tx size limit.
-The proposal will fail if the proposer has more than **3** NFTs.

 In this section, we will go through the follwoing operations:
   - Create treasury for SOL and NFT
   - Send funds to treasury for SOL and NFT
   - Propose to transfer funds
   - Execute the proposal

+> Be aware of the tx size limit.
+The proposal will fail if the proposer has more than **3** NFTs.

 ### Create Treasury